ThrashingLaggard/xyDocGen/xyDocGen/readme.md

 ﻿# xyDocumentor

-xyDocGen is an open source tool for automatically generating API documentation from C# projects.
+xyDocumentor is an open source CLI tool for automatically generating API documentation from C# projects.
 It supports Markdown, HTML, PDF, and JSON, and handles all nested types recursively.

 Scans all C# files in the specified root directory.